kartikey-0/kartikey-0/README.md

 #About me
 # 👋I'm Kartikey

-🎓 I'm a 3rd year Computer Science student and a Frontend Developer from India 🇮🇳
+🎓 Computer Science student and a Frontend Developer from India 🇮🇳

 ## 💻 About Me